 Custom MEP Elements

-Custom MEP elements can be created and saved using standard ArchiCAD tools such as Walls, Slabs, MORPHs and (GDL) Objects.
+Custom MEP elements can be created and saved using standard ARCHICAD tools such as Walls, Slabs, Morphs and (GDL) Objects.
 These custom library parts will be automatically added to the current MEP library.
 They may be placed into the project or re-used in other projects.
 Custom MEP elements have the same intelligent behavior as the standard MEP library parts shipped with MEP Modeler.

 In GRAPHISOFT MEP Modeler, MEP systems represent groups of elements that are handled together, which makes element creation and editing much more efficient and consistent.
-When new elements are added to an existing MEP system, they will automatically take on the appropriate connection parameters: shape, diameter, and width and height values.
+When new elements are added to an existing MEP system, they will automatically take on the appropriate connection parameters: shape, diameter, width and height values.

 Placing MEP Elements